TimHanewich/PACHI/readme.md

-# PACHI: Power Apps x Canvas Headless Integration
+# PACHI: Power Apps x Copilot Headless Integration
 Ever wondered what it would look like if Copilot could interact with your Power Apps for you? **Look no further!**

 I built PACHI to demonstrate how Copilot could open and interact with a Power Apps canvas app on a user's behalf to satisfy their request within a Copilot chat session.